Free legal assistance

 At the workplace, the local unions and employee representatives are responsible for looking after the members interests.
 Employee representatives attend meetings, courses and seminars as and when required.
 It is our goal that all SAFE’s employee representatives should be highly trained and professionally updated, empowering them to meet the challenges of everyday life.
 We also wish our members to attend courses and seminars.
 An organisation of professionally updated and well-informed members is a strong organisation.

 Your influence as a member

 You have a direct influence on your wages and working conditions.

-SAFE encourages the local unions, employee representatives, and members to organise meetings locally, in order to discuss wages and wage-related issues, and to submit proposals, thereby contributing to improving wage agreements.
+SAFE encourages the local unions, employee representatives, and members to organize meetings locally, in order to discuss wages and wage-related issues, and to submit proposals, thereby contributing to improving wage agreements.
 Collective wage conferences are held, where all local unions are represented.
-In addition to the wage-related part, members of the organisation become better acquainted with each other, and get an insight into potential wage-related issues within each wage area.
+In addition to the wage-related matters, members of the organisation become better acquainted with each other, and get an insight into potential wage-related issues within each wage area.
 This strengthens organisation solidarity and unity.

 Legal assistance in private matters

-SAFE has introduced a legal insurance system for the unions member for cases that conserns private matters.
+SAFE has introduced a legal insurance system for the unions member for cases that concerns private matters.
 This insurance is among the best you will find in the market.
 Ask your local union for guidance if you are in need of legal assistance in private matters.